 - We license people and companies working in the real estate industry.

-- We maintain a Code of Conduct setting out the professional standards real estate agents must follow.
+- We maintain a Code of Conduct setting out the professional standards real estate professionals must follow.

-- We maintain a public register of real estate agents that includes information about disciplinary action taken in the last 3 years.
+- We maintain a public register of real estate professionals that includes information about disciplinary action taken in the last 3 years.

 The Real Estate Agents Authority is a Crown entity, established under the Real Estate Agents Act 2008.
 The Real Estate Authority is the operating name of the Real Estate Agents Authority.

 The ‘Real Estate Authority’ or ‘REA’ is our operating name and how we should be referred to.

 Our previous name — ‘Real Estate Agents Authority’ or ‘REAA’ — is our legal name.
 It is only used for contracts we enter into and in the context of disciplinary decisions from Complaints Assessment Committees and our appearance before the Tribunal or other higher courts.